paulocmbraga/n8n-nodes-n8ntools/README.md

 1. In N8N, go to **Credentials**
 2. Click **Create New Credential**
-3. Search for "N8N Tools BR API"
+3. Search for "N8N Tools API"
 4. Enter your:
    - **API URL**: `https://api.n8ntools.com.br` (or your self-hosted instance)
    - **API Key**: Your generated API key